Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 One of the most important things  an open source project can do to attract new contributors is to have good contributor documentation.
 SymPy has historically had a wealth of contributor documentation, but much of it was outdated.
-Additionally, this documentation was stored on SymPy's [wiki](https://github.com/sympy/sympy/wiki), which made it less accessible and harder to maintain in the context of SymPy's full documentation.
+It was also stored on SymPy's [wiki](https://github.com/sympy/sympy/wiki), which made it less accessible and harder to maintain in the context of SymPy's full documentation.